hypervel/hypervel.org/docs/docs/migrations.md

 ### Dropping Indexes

 To drop an index, you must specify the index's name.
-By default, Laravel Hyperf automatically assigns an index name based on the table name, the name of the indexed column, and the index type.
+By default, Hypervel automatically assigns an index name based on the table name, the name of the indexed column, and the index type.
 Here are some examples:

 <div class="overflow-auto">